-The three touchdown lead cleared the way for the defense to lay their ears back.
-In the fourth quarter, Monmouth could barely get their offense on the field before the Owls defense was took it away.
-The Turnover Plank was nearly worn down to splinter size after being passed around so much.
+The three-touchdown lead cleared the way for the defense to lay their ears back.
+In the fourth quarter, Monmouth could barely get their offense on the field before the Owls’ defense was took it away.
+The Turnover Plank was nearly worn down to a splinter after being passed around.

 Senior linebacker Paris Bostick grabbed the Turnover Plank for the fifth and final time intercepting Bahar near midfield three plays into the ensuing drive.

-The sounding of the horn emptied the stands and the celebration of a four-year commitment to winning a title began.
+The sounding of the horn emptied the stands and the celebration of a four-year commitment to win a title began.

 NCAA Football Championship Series -FCS Playoffs

-Kennesaw received an automatic bid to the Football Championship playoffs and will host Samford at Fifth Third Bank Stadium at 2:00 pm next Saturday, November 25.
-Get ticket information here.
+Kennesaw received an automatic bid to the Football Championship playoffs and will face Samford in Birmingham at 2:00 pm next Saturday, November 25.